Nevado de Toluca, overlooking Lake of the Sun

 Clouds shadowing the slopes of Nevado

 Each time I visit I leave wondering when I can come back.
 I want to know each of its faces.
 In summer and in snow, know each of its crevasses and how to work around its tricky sections.
-I am challenged and encouraged into growth each time we meet.
+I am challenged and encouraged to grow each time we meet.
 Nevado de Toluca is an amazing place to hike and to learn more about the richness of the Mexican landscape.

 Thin air and strong sun

 Like any mountain, Nevado de Toluca deserves respect.
 People have died and been seriously injured on the volcano.
-Know your limits, bring good gear, go with people who know the mountain and do your research in advance.
+Know your limits, bring good gear, go with people who know the mountain, and do your research in advance.
 The beaten trail is your friend; off-roading is dangerous to you and to others who might have to come searching for you.

 For a good guide to Mexican mountains, I recommend Guía de las Altas Montañas de México y una de Guatemala by Jorge Alberto Neyra Jáuregui.